-The City of Phoenix, in coordination with the Phoenix IDA, is offering grants up to $10,000* to local small businesses and startup companies experiencing economic distress and sudden loss of revenue due to the COVID-19 pandemic.
+The City of Phoenix, in coordination with the Phoenix IDA, is offering grants up to $10,000* to local small businesses, startup companies, and nonprofits experiencing economic distress and sudden loss of revenue due to the COVID-19 pandemic.

-Relief grants are intended to help for-profit small businesses and startup companies keep employees on payroll and meet other necessary operating costs.
+Relief grants are intended to help small businesses, startup companies, and nonprofits keep employees on payroll and meet other necessary operating costs.
 To apply, businesses must be located in economically distressed areas of Phoenix.

 *While funding is available; applying for a grant does not guarantee funds will be awarded.
 Program administered by the Arizona Community Foundation.

-To qualify, small businesses must meet the following requirements:
+To qualify, small businesses, startup companies, and nonprofits must meet the following requirements:

-- In operation in the city of Phoenix prior to January 1, 2019.
+- In operation in the city of Phoenix for one year prior to application

 - No more than 25 employees as of March 1, 2020.